 We had a reader reach out to us with a question I had never really thought about.
 He asked, “How much CO2 do trees absorb?”.
 As the answer took some time to research and is a little long-winded, I thought I had better create a post for anyone else wanting to know.

-When discussing CO2 absorption by trees, it’s important to remember that elemental carbon locked within the tree differs from carbon dioxide absorbed from the atmosphere.
+When discussing CO2 absorption by trees1, it’s important to remember that elemental carbon locked within the tree differs from carbon dioxide absorbed from the atmosphere.
 We should note that not all trees absorb the same amount of CO2.
 Some trees are better than others.

 The quantity depends on several factors such as the height of the tree, the amount of foliage and of course the species of tree.
 An oak tree for example will absorb more than a cactus.
 Among tree species though, two stand out from the rest for their absorption capabilities….
 But you’ll have to keep reading to find out what they are.

 The average Pine tree absorbs about 10 kilograms of CO2 per year.
 Assuming that the standard measurements of tree plantings are about 1000 trees can be in one hectare.
 If a tree absorbs 10 kg per year, the acre will absorb 10,000kg or 10 tons per year.

 All plants and trees absorb CO2 so is a great way to offset your carbon emissions, but some absorb more than others.
 Below is a list of trees that absorb the most CO2:

 The first is the Aleppo Pine which can absorb almost 50 tons per year.
 It’s considered that with 100 trees located in a city, they can absorb Co2 from 103,730 vehicles in the area.
 Therefore, 100 trees would be able to absorb virtually all Co2 from a small town.